Federalism in the Philippines: Under President Rodrigo Duterte

 President Rodrigo Duterte has pushed for the adoption of a federal system of government for the Philippines, which was one of his campaign promises when he ran for president in 2016.

 Duterte issued Executive Order No. 10 which created the 25-member Consultative Committee (ConCom) on December 7, 2016 for the review of the 1987 Constitution.
 Duterte appointed the first 22 members of the committee in January 24, 2018.
 The ConCom submitted its first federal constitution draft on July 9, 2018.

 The draft underwent several changes with the newer versions criticized; such as for omitting provisions which serves as safeguard against political dynasties and turncoatism, provisions on federated regions, and the removal of the position of Vice President.

 In 2018, surveys showed a lack of awareness on federalism was attributed to the lack of support for the campaign by the public.
 As of August 2020, the Duterte administration was still pursuing the shift to federalism and was considering three options to accomplish this; by amending the 1987 Constitution through Constitutional Convention (Con-Con), Constituent Assembly (Con-Ass), or people's initiative.

-Opinion Polling
+Opinion polling

 A March 2018 Pulse Asia poll reported that 27% of Filipinos supported a federal government in the Philippines, while 66% expressed opposition and 6% were unsure.
-While another poll by Social Weather Stations in early 2018 showed that 75% where unaware of Federalism as a form of government while 25% said they were aware, with 37% of respondents supporting federalism, 29% opposing, and 34% were unsure.
+Another poll by Social Weather Stations in early 2018 showed that 75% were unaware of federalism as a form of government and 25% said they were aware; among respondents, 37% supported federalism, 29% opposed it, and 34% were unsure.